Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Have you recently purchased a barrel sauna or are you thinking about buying one?

-Then you certainly know how important it is to take good care of your investment so that you can enjoy it for a long time.
+Then you surely know how important it is to take good care of your investment so that you can enjoy it for a long time.

-Unfortunately, it happens again and again that owners make mistakes when caring for barrel saunas , which can lead to damage or an unsightly appearance.
+Unfortunately, it happens time and again that owners make mistakes in the maintenance of their barrel saunas , which can lead to damage or an unsightly appearance.

-To prevent this from happening to you, we have identified the six biggest mistakes in barrel sauna care and show you in this wellnessfuerdraussen.de article how you can easily avoid them.
+To prevent this from happening to you, we have identified the six biggest mistakes in barrel sauna maintenance and show you how to easily avoid them in this wellnessfuerdraussen.de article.

-Read on to ensure your barrel sauna stays in top shape and you can enjoy relaxing moments outdoors at any time.
+Read on to ensure your barrel sauna stays in top condition so you can enjoy relaxing moments outdoors at any time.

 At a glance:

-Why is proper barrel sauna care so important?
+Why is proper barrel sauna maintenance so important?

-Barrel sauna care mistake #1: the wrong surface
+Barrel sauna care mistake #1: the wrong base

-Barrel sauna care mistake #2: Not treating the wood outside
+Barrel sauna care mistake #2: Don't treat the exterior wood

 Barrel sauna care mistake #3: missing drip edges